Computing Policies That Account For The Effects Of Human Agent Uncertainty During Execution In Markov Decision Processes: Policy Computation For POMDP-HUE

-This score looks at how likely a state is to be the initial state (it's value matters more).
-It also considers how much state-aliasing this state causes (how confusing is it).We look at how probable it is that others states are confused with it, and scale that by the max reward possible in the other state.
+This function increases the score of a state based on how likely a state is to be the initial state ($p_i(s)$) since those state values determine the overall policy value (Equation \ref{eqn:oneHot_policy_value}).
+It also considers the likelihood that other states are confused with it, because then it's policy decision will affect the state value in other states too.
+This likelihood is scaled by the max reward possible in the other states.
 The scaling is because we want to prioritize states that can have an influence on the policy in high reward states.
+This score can help us make pivotal policy decisions sooner in the search process, and work with the upperbound to prune the search tree faster.